Rago Fab Dash Mount For 5th Gen 4Runner – Install Guide

 Step 8.
 Reinstall Head Unit

-Now that the Rago Fabrication Dash Mount is installed, be sure to double-check that it is level.
-Once you are happy with the positioning, be sure to put everything back together in the reverse order of the steps above.
+Now that the mount is installed, double-check that it is level.
+Once you are happy with the positioning, put everything back together in the reverse order of the steps above.

 Final Thoughts

-To be able to see the clock on the top of the dash, I must be reclined back in my seat, but that’s fine with me.
-I always have my phone mounted up anyways, which serves as an alternative clock.
-The Rago Fabrication Dash Mount has a durable construction and is laser cut and CNC bent P&O steel.
+To see the clock on the top of the dash, I must be reclined back in my seat, but that’s fine with me.
+I always have my phone mounted up anyway, which serves as an alternative clock.
+The mount has a durable construction and is laser cut and CNC bent P&O steel.
 It will last, that is for sure.

 Evan, why are you removing the center console trim and shifter knobs in step 1?
 My understanding, having pulled my head unit out a few times myself, it is not a necessary step.